sam-wong8/newer-york/index.md

 ### Availability of Goods and Services

+Newer York has numerous retail stores across the city, with quality goods and services provided in each one.
 - There is easy access to goods and services
 - Plenty of stores such as IKEA and 7-Eleven
 - They're everywhere in the city